JetBrains/amper/docs/FAQ.md

 ### What about Gradle extensibility and plugins?

-We aim to support most the Kotlin and Kotlin Multiplatform use cases out of the box, and offer a reasonable level of extensibility.
+We aim to support most of the Kotlin and Kotlin Multiplatform use cases out of the box, and offer a reasonable level of extensibility.

 In addition to the standalone version, Amper is offered as a Gradle plugin.